Are You Emotionally Dependent?By Dr. Margaret Paul

-Every few weeks I do a free webinar.
+Every month or so I do a free webinar.
 People can listen on their computers or on the phone; they can write in asking questions or they can ask me directly on the phone.
 Here is one of the questions a woman – I will call her Susan - asked in a webinar on emotional dependency:

 "When we are in a relationship and we have made our needs clear to our partner, is hanging on in the hope they will follow through with promises to meet our needs a sign of emotional dependency?"

 The answer is – it depends on what needs you are taking about.
 There are some needs we have that can only be met by another person, and there are other needs that we need to learn to meet ourselves.

 "I need for you to have sex with me when I want sex."

 "I need you to make me feel lovable and worthy."

 "I need you to make me feel secure."

 "I need you to make me feel important."